pshihn/portcast/README.md

 You create a channel with a specified name using PortCast, and provide the names of all the channels its messages should be multicast to.

-In the following example, all messages from `channelA` will be broadcasted to `ChannelB`.
+In the following example, all messages from `channelA` will be broadcasted to `channelB`.
 All messages from `channelC` will be broadcasted to Channels A, B, D.

 ```javascript
 import { PortCast } from 'portcast';